-Subsequent to the Meeting, the Board appointed new officers of the Company and received funds pursuant to a debt financing of approximately \$3,000,000 (see LIQUIDITY AND CAPITAL RESOURCES).
-New management has devoted considerable efforts to understanding the state of the Company and its financial affairs and has taken steps to secure equipment, terminate all non-core business operations, establish controls and procedures and start the process of disposing of vehicles and other equipment that are not required to advance the development of the CuMo Project.
+Subsequent to the Meeting, the Board appointed new officers of the Company and received funds pursuant to two convertible debentures of \$1.5 million and US\$1.5 million, respectively (see LIQUIDITY AND CAPITAL RESOURCES).
+In December 2012, shareholders of the Company approved a corporate rebranding and the Company changed its name to American CuMo Mining Corporation.

+Since October 2012, management has devoted considerable efforts to understanding the state of the Company and its financial affairs and has taken steps to secure equipment, terminate all non-core business operations, establish controls and procedures and implement a plan to sell real estate, vehicles and other equipment that are not required to advance the development of the CuMo Project.